solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     is to prevent the calls from exceeding the call rate limit of the Azure OpenAI service.
 The `throw_on_error` parameter is false, allowing the query to proceed if the rate limit is exceeded.
-If you exceed the limit, you will see a warning similar to the following:
+If you exceed the limit, you will see a warning like the following:

     ``` sql
     WARNING:  azure_ai::azure_ai: 429: Requests to the Get a vector representation of a given input that can be easily consumed by machine learning models and algorithms.
 Operation under Azure OpenAI API version 2023-05-15 have exceeded call rate limit of your current OpenAI S0 pricing tier.
 Please retry after 1 second.
 Please go here: https://aka.ms/oai/quotaincrease if you would like to further increase the default rate limit.